In California law, homicide is the killing of another human being while murder is an unlawful homicide with malice aforethought.

 A common example of involuntary manslaughter is driving under the influence (DUI) and causing a fatal car crash.
 This is also known as vehicular manslaughter.

-Because there was neither malice aforethought nor intent, the penalties are lower for involuntary manslaughter than for other unlawful forms of homicide charges.
-In California, convictions typically carry between 2 and 4 years in prison.[12]
+Because there was neither malice aforethought nor intent, the felony penalties are lower for involuntary manslaughter than for other unlawful forms of homicide charges: Typically carry between two and four years in California State Prison.12

 - in the reasonable belief that you were about to suffer a bodily harm,